Commission to reimagine police in District grapples with effort to defund

 Sandra Seegars, a longtime resident of Congress Heights in Ward 8 and a local activist, said she supports Contee.

 She told Allen, “What I need the elected officials to do is not impede him from performing the duty of chief of police.
 Allow the police to treat criminals like criminals.”
-Seegars said: “Do not consider defunding the police . . .
+Seegars said: “Do not consider defunding the police. . . .
 Do not micromanage [Contee] and his department.”

 At a March 16 meeting of the Police Reform Commission, member Robert S. Bennett, a former federal prosecutor and prominent defense attorney, said he would not agree to recommending police cut their budget or the number of officers.
 He suggested he might write a dissenting opinion if outvoted.